Photographing the Wedding Ceremony & Vows

 -

-This is more common in religious settings venues such as churches than at civil marriage venues.
-If this is mooted, then I will ask if I can change positions discretely during a hymn or reading.
-They are usually OK with this but if not, try to be aware of where the photographer is standing and shift your position slightly if possible so I can see both of you clearly.
-I once did a wedding at the Tower of London and was not allowed in the chapel at all.
-I had to photograph down the aisle from outside the doors!
+This is more common in religious settings, such as churches, than in civil marriage venues.
+If this is mooted, I will ask if I can change positions discreetly during a hymn or reading.
+They are usually OK with this, but if not, try to be aware of where the photographer is standing and shift your position slightly if possible so I can see both of you.
+I once shot a wedding at the Tower of London and was prohibited from photographing in the chapel.
+I had to shoot down the aisle from outside the doors!

 -